 It’s very common.
-The students don’t always know the true definition of bullying – a repeated action by someone that has more power or perceived power than the other person.
+The students don’t always know the true definition of bullying – a repeated and unwanted action by someone that has more power or perceived power than the other person.

 Students will say they are bullied often.
 In fact, they probably are and it’s working with students to tease that out to make sure it doesn’t happen again.
 How do we build you up?
 How to stop, block and tell if you are being bullied online or making sure you are not still friends with those people online, maybe staying off social media for a bit, making sure you tell a trusted adult.

-What are some of things a student can do if they are being bullied?
+What are some of the things a student can do if they are being bullied?

 Tell a trusted adult.
 Let someone at their school know what is going on.
 Make sure they do not put themselves in situations that are dangerous and that they remove themselves from situations where it happens, but first and foremost tell someone.
 Don’t hold that information.
 Reach out to someone, if you need help.